There are many ways to travel to Scotland such as by car, plane, train and coach. It’s also probably much easier than you think.

 See our section on cruises and tours around the Scottish Highlands and Islands.

-So now you know how you’re going to travel to Scotland, you might want to read about the best time to visit Scotland.
+So now you worked out how you’re going to travel to Scotland, find out when is the best time to visit Scotland.